 The Committee reviews base salaries annually.
-In February 2012, the Committee considered an adjustment to the compensation of Mr. Ruelle.
+In February 2013, the Committee considered an adjustment to the compensation of Mr. Ruelle.
 Mr. Ruelle made no recommendation regarding his own compensation, nor was he present in any discussions or presentations regarding his compensation.
-The Towers Watson market information provided to the Committee showed that Mr. Ruelle's base salary approved in 2011 was below the market median base salary.
-The Committee decided to increase Mr. Ruelle's base salary from \$650,000 to \$680,000.
+The Towers Watson market information provided to the Committee showed that Mr. Ruelle's 2012 base salary was below the market median base salary.
+The Committee decided to increase Mr. Ruelle's base salary from \$680,000 to \$725,000.
 The market information that Towers Watson provided to the Committee indicated that after this adjustment, Mr. Ruelle's new base salary would remain slightly below the market median base salary.

-In February 2012, the Committee also approved increases in base salaries for our other named executive officers.
+In February 2013, the Committee also approved increases in base salaries for our other named executive officers.
 The approved increases, which were based in part on the recommendations of Mr. Ruelle, raised the aggregate amount of the base salaries for these officers to a level that was slightly below the market median and reflected the Committee's objective of providing a competitive executive compensation program in light of prevailing business and economic conditions.
-Prior to these increases, the base salaries for two of these officers were significantly below the market median because they were promoted to their positions in 2011.
-The increases for these two officers moved them closer to the market median.

-Taking into account these adjustments, the following table shows prior base salaries and the new base salaries for the named executive officers as approved by the Committee in February 2012.
+Taking into account these adjustments, the following table shows prior base salaries and the new base salaries for the named executive officers as approved by the Committee in February 2013.

-Prior Base Salary February 2012 Base Salary
+Name Prior Base Salary (\$) February 2013 Base Salary (\$)

-Name (\$) (\$)

-Mark A. Ruelle 650,000 680,000
+Mark A. Ruelle 680,000 725,000

-Douglas R. Sterbenz 465,000 475,000
+Douglas R. Sterbenz 475,000 485,000

-Greg A. Greenwood 260,000 315,000
+Greg A. Greenwood 315,000 355,000

-Anthony D. Somma 255,000 315,000
+Anthony D. Somma 315,000 350,000

-James J. Ludwig 263,000 290,000
+James J. Ludwig 290,000 300,000

 Annual Cash Incentive.
-Though we believe unusual for the utility industry, our executive compensation program does not include an annual cash incentive component.
+Though we believe unusual for the utility industry, our executive compensation program does not include an annual cash incentive component in order to focus our executives on long-term performance.
 The Committee believes the overall compensation program is appropriately performance-based without an annual cash incentive because of the potential for appreciation in the price of our common stock received when restricted share units vest, and the potential for above or below target payouts of performance-based restricted share units.
 The Committee has considered this issue from time to time in the past and may revisit this issue again in the future.
 Because our executive compensation program does not include an annual cash incentive, total cash compensation for our officers is typically significantly less than the relevant market median of total cash compensation.
 Moreover, because pension benefits are typically calculated based on total cash compensation, we believe pension benefits for our executives are similarly significantly less than the relevant market median for pension benefits.